adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 -  In contrast to traditional isotropic kernels, an anisotropic probing module has the advantage of aggregating long range interactions in the early feature learning stage with fewer parameters.

-As a comparison, with traditional neuralnetworks constructed from isotropic kernels, introducinglong-range interactions at an early stage can only beachieved through large kernels, which inevitably introducemany more parameters.
+- As a comparison, with traditional neural networks constructed from isotropic kernels, introducing long-range interactions at an early stage can only be achieved through large kernels, which inevitably introduce many more parameters.

-After anisotropic probing, we usean adapted NIN network [23] to address the classificationproblem.Our anistropic probing network is capable of capturinginternal structures of objects through its X-ray like projectionmechanism.
+- After anisotropic probing, we use an adapted NIN network [23] to address the classification problem.
+- Our anistropic probing network is capable of capturinginternal structures of objects through its X-ray like projectionmechanism.

 This is an ability not offered by standardrendering.